eatnumber1/macspoof/README.md

 Just `sudo make install`.
 It will install to `/usr/local`.

 ## Use
 Have a look at [macspoof.conf][macspoof-conf].
 This file allows you to configure how macspoof overrides MAC addresses.
-It allows you to override all or part of a mac address on a per-application basis.
+It allows you to override all or part of a mac address on a per-application and per-interface basis.
 You declare which applications will be overridden, and then when you run macspoof, you specify which application is running with the `-a` flag.
 If you do not specify the `-a` flag, the application named "default" will be used.

 Each application's value must either be an array of integers or a group of arrays of integers whose values range from -1 to 255 (hex or decimal is